9 Types of Menstrual Cup Folds: Find the Right Method

 10 tips for first time menstrual cup use

-10 Tips for first time menstrual cup use Ok, so you have decided to give a menstrual cup a go.
+10 Tips for first time menstrual cup use So you have decided to give a menstrual cup a go.
 You have read the rave reviews or been recommended to try one by a cup loving friend.
-It may seem daunting as you look at your new purchase and wonder just how well it will
+It may seem daunting as you look at your new purchase and wonder just how well it will work.